-Much like how Sony is handling the launch of PlayStation 5, Microsoft will similarly be launching two SKUs of its next-gen consoles later this year.
-We’d already known about the Xbox Series X’s existence since December of last year, but now after several leaks and rampant rumours, the discless, entry-level version of the 2020 console is confirmed to be the Xbox Series S, also released here in the UK on November 10th.
+Much like how Sony is handling the launch of PlayStation 5, Microsoft similarly launched two SKUs of its next-gen console.
+We’d already known about the Xbox Series X’s existence since December of last year, but following several leaks and rampant rumours, the discless, entry-level version of the 2020 console, the Xbox Series S, also released here in the UK on November 10th.
 But what are the major differences between them?

-This upcoming generation will mark the first time that both Sony and Microsoft have launched two different versions of the same console line right out of the gate.
+This new generation will mark the first time that both Sony and Microsoft have launched two different versions of the same console line right out of the gate.
 The result, unfortunately, is that it gets more confusing for consumers to figure out which box does what – but that’s where this guide comes in.
 Here we’ll be breaking down all the main distinctions in the inevitable Xbox Series S vs Series X debate.
-If you’re wondering which Xbox to pick up this holiday, we got you covered.
+If you’re wondering which Xbox to pick up, we got you covered.

 Wondering whether the Xbox Series S or Series X is better for you?
 We break it down in this vid: